Bryan Reynolds Preview, Player Props: Pirates vs. Nationals

-The Pittsburgh Pirates, including Bryan Reynolds (.395 on-base percentage in past 10 games, 66 points above season-long percentage), take on starter Patrick Corbin and the Washington Nationals at PNC Park, Monday at 6:35 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.325 batting average in his past 10 games), take on starting pitcher Joan Adon and the Washington Nationals at PNC Park, Tuesday at 6:35 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with a double and an RBI) against the Braves.
+In his previous game he had a one-hit showing (1-for-4) against the Nationals.

 Bryan Reynolds Game Info & Props vs. the Nationals